10 things to know about your environmental commitment in Svalbard

 6. LEAVE CULTURAL REMAINS ALONE

-Cultural remains are protected by law and a zone of 330 ft around the remains is also considered a protected zone.
+Cultural remains are protected by law and a zone of 100 metres around the remains is also considered a protected zone.
 Watch where you are walking and standing.
 Walk around and not in between objects.
 Do not take anything with you and do not attempt to touch or rearrange objects.

 7. TAKE THE POLAR BEAR DANGER SERIOUSLY